-Hybrid cloud offers a number of advantages to your business, chief among them the ability to take control of corporate IT assets in the service of business objectives, such as growing into a new market or improving service to existing customers.
+Hybrid cloud offers a number of benefits to your business.
+Chief among them, agility and the ability to take control of corporate IT assets in the service of business objectives, such as growing into a new market or improving service to existing customers.

 Importantly, hybrid cloud helps you better address one core IT consideration that has direct relevance to the customer experience and service delivery: connectivity.